Digitalist-Open-Cloud/Matomo-Plugin-CustomImporter/README.md

 This tool reads Apache access logs of Matomo tracking requests and replays them into Matomo's Tracking API, preserving original timestamps and IP (when allowed).

+# Install
+Rename the plugin folder to just CustomImporter

 ## Requirements
 - Run inside the Matomo container.
 - A valid `token_auth` is required for non-dry runs.

 ## Usage